Continuation and Promotion

 Students who return to UBC Sauder and fail the year a second time, whether in repeating a year or in a later year, will be required to withdraw permanently.
 Readmission in such cases is normally not granted.

-If you did not achieve the minimum 60% winter session average required to continue in the BCom program, you may request that your circumstances be evaluated on their own merits by submitting a letter of appeal to the UBC Sauder Undergraduate Office by May 17, 2023.
-You may still submit an appeal after this date, but your response may be delayed.
-We cannot guarantee that a decision will be made before registration opens.
+• The form will be available on May 12, 2024.
+You may still submit an appeal after this date, but your response may be delayed and we cannot guarantee that a decision will be made before registration opens.

 Requirements for submitting an appeal:

-• Letter of appeal – Download and complete the appeal form.
-Include a summary of the circumstances which you believe impacted your academic success performance.
+• Letter of appeal – Download and complete the following appeal form:

 Appeal form